Dyndrilliac/cop-3404-assignments/README.md

 * You can run the program using the java command.
 	* Example: 'java COP3404Project1Code input1.txt'
-* Replace 'input.txt' above with the name of any other plain-text file to supply custom test input.
+* Replace 'input1.txt' above with the name of any other plain-text file to supply custom test input.
 * You can also chain together multiple input files.
 	* Example: 'java COP3404Project1Code input1.txt input2.txt'